mfem/web/src/howto/install-with-spack.md

 #### To install dependencies automatically.

-Spack will automatatically build the dependencies, which can be very valuable to get started quickly with and advanced configuration of MFEM.
+Spack will automatically build the dependencies, which can be especially valuable to get started quickly with an advanced configuration of MFEM.

 This is a great way to get students started quickly with a configuration that would require much too many steps otherwise.